Bangla School

 Dear Parents and Students,

-Welcome to the 2023 school year.
-The home page is full of important information for a successful school year, especially as we transition into our second year.
-Please take time to read it together as a family because it contains our school policies and rules.
+Welcome to the 2025-2026 school year.
+This page is full of important information to help with a successful school year, so please take time to read it together as a family.

-We are looking forward to an exciting educational year, in which we have the opportunity and privilege of working with your children.
-We believe in fostering a fun and nurturing environment.
-Our goal is that all students will be able to communicate in Bangla language and as such connect with their roots and know their heritage.
+We are looking forward to an exciting educational year and feel privileged to work with your children.
+We believe in fostering a fun and nurturing environment where every student will be able to communicate in Bangla and as such connect with their roots and know their heritage.

-Parents are such an important part of your child’s education, so we would love to have you participate in the various volunteer roles we will have to support us in running the program successfully.
+Parents play a vital role in their child’s education, so we would love to have you participate in the various volunteer roles we will have to support us in running the program successfully.
 Volunteer time might include moderating a class, reading with students, helping with projects.
-We will update information on the many ways you can be involved as and when opportunities are available.
+We will share more information on the many ways you can be involved as and when opportunities are available.

-We feel honored to be part of this program and providing this platform for our next generation.
+We feel honored to be part of this program and provide a platform for our next generation.
 Thank you in advance for your partnership.
-Here’s to a safe, happy and rigorous year of learning!
+Here’s to a safe, joyful and rigorous year of learning!

 Sincerely,